Iration: Coastin (2020)

 On March 9, 2020, the band announced their seventh studio album, titled Coastin', alongside a promotional tour in the "Coastin' Summer Tour", set to feature roots reggae artist Tribal Seeds.
 Due to the COVID-19 pandemic, however, they were forced to postpone the tour.
 The album featured tracks with Common Kings, Eli Mac, Eric Rachmany of Rebelution and Stick Figure.
+The album was released on July 10, 2020.

 On March 13, 2021, Iration announced a dub version of Coastin' on their Facebook page.
-The 7-song EP features dub remixes of Coastin' tracks and will be out on vinyl all digital platforms on May 7, 2021.
+The 7-song EP features dub remixes of Coastin' tracks and was released on vinyl on all digital platforms on May 7, 2021.

 On May 22, 2021, Iration was one of many selected reggae bands featured on Collie Buddz second riddim album, Cali Roots Riddim 2021 with their single, "Be Alright".

 On November 18, 2022, Iration released their first 'official' live album, titled Backyard Sessions: Malibu Edition, on all digital platforms.
-They recorded this album last year during the coronavirus pandemic outside overlooking the Pacific Ocean in Malibu, California.
+They recorded the album last year during the Coronavirus pandemic outside overlooking the Pacific Ocean in Malibu, California.
 It was originally for their first live stream on NoCap Shows, but decided to make a live album instead.

+Daytrippin (2023–present)

+Over the span of Iration's 2022 Sunshine and Summer Nights tour with Atmosphere, Iration would open every night of their concerts with a brand new, unreleased song titled "New Style".
+After Iration's 2022 tour, much speculation of new music was circulating around as the band kept hinting at and posting snippets of new music and studio clips.

+On February 6, 2023, Iration announced a new track titled "New Style", which was the same song that premiered during their 2022 tour, with slight changes.
+Iration then announced that "New Style" would premiere a day early at Kamp fest before its initial release on February 10.

+On April 11, 2023, Iration announced their second single of the year titled IRL (abbreviation for "in real life").
+Shortly after "IRL" released, Iration announced their IRL Fall Tour with Artikal Soundsystem and Cydeways.

+On June 2, 2023, Iration announced on their social media pages that their 8th studio album titled Daytrippin', will release on October 6, 2023.
+The album features 10 tracks that includes Maxi Priest and Claire Wright.
+The album is produced by Suzy Shinn, which has been confirmed on her Instagram under the band's Three Prong Records.
+Micah Pueschel describes the band's return to their original sound...